API authentication¶

 App Store for Intune - API). - Pick Application permissions (not Delegated), select the role exposed by the API (

-Api.Accessor similar; your administrator can confirm the role name), and click Add permissions. - Back on the API permissions page, click Grant admin consent for
+Api.Accessor similar; your administrator can confirm the role name), and select Add permissions. - Back on the API permissions page, select Grant admin consent for

 <tenant name>.
 The status will flip to green when consent is granted.